Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

   question
 - You're a nice guy 🙂

-It also buys you enough time to figure things out for yourself without being put on the spot.
+(It also buys you enough time to figure things out for yourself without being put on the spot)

 This reminds me of [an old parable][parable],